Italy arrests two survivors of migrant boat disaster

-CATANIA, Italy, April 21 (Reuters) - Italian authorities arrested two survivors of Sunday’s migrant boat disaster on suspicion of people trafficking, Infrastructure Minister Graziano Delrio said on Tuesday after the men arrived in the Sicilian port of Catania.
+CATANIA, Italy (Reuters) - Italian authorities arrested two survivors of Sunday’s migrant boat disaster on suspicion of people trafficking, Infrastructure Minister Graziano Delrio said on Tuesday after the men arrived in the Sicilian port of Catania.

 Italian police interviewed 27 survivors of the wreck as they were brought to Italy on a coast guard vessel.
 As many as 900 people are believed to have drowned.